keyaurik/ProjectQ_AnsibleDemo/terraform/rabo-demo-project/README.md

-## pac-life-demo infrastructure
+## rabo-demo-project infrastructure

-Created 11/1/18 by ucdpadmin.
-For Cloud aws-chadh for pac-life-demo
+Created 10/17/18 by ucdpadmin.
+For Cloud aws-chadh for rabo-demo-project

 ## Design Decisions